 - Rule #2: Rule #1 trumps everything else!

-- Rule #3: Utilize the S&P 500 established EMA method when the Shiller PE Ratio is ABOVE 15.
+- Rule #3: Utilize our trading signal when the Shiller PE Ratio is ABOVE 15.

 I know this requires an active approach for your 401k and far exceeds making a one time decision when you first join a company then forgetting about it.
 I will tell you however that it is WELL WORTH the 10 minutes a month.
 I’ve even made it easy on myself.
 In my google calendar I set up an alert that hits my inbox at the end of every month and have links to the closing price of the S&P 500 for the month as well as the link to the Shiller PE10 Ratio.